input-output-hk/stakepool-management-tools/cli-node/README.md

 ARGS:
   * `settings -p <node-rest-port>` establish a connection with the local node
     * `<node-rest-port>` node REST listening port (e.g, 3100)
+  * `--info` displays info on how to set up a stake pool
   * `--help` displays help usage

 Once connection is established, you can run these commands: